makersacademy/airport_challenge/README.md

 ## Further Improvements

 * Allow for planes to accept airports as arguments & take over landing responsibility.
-* Potential for further refactoring test code, add contexts.
+* Potential for adding contexts to spec code.
 * Potential for tightening the take-off/hangar management system.